Ross Ashcroft

-Ross Ashcroft is a British filmmaker, broadcaster and entrepreneur.
-He is the host of the weekly programme Renegade Inc.
+Ross Ashcroft was a British filmmaker, broadcaster and entrepreneur.
+For many years he was the host of the weekly programme Renegade Inc, which was broadcast on Russia Today.

 Early life and education

 Ashcroft was born in Liverpool and grew up in the Metropolitan Borough of Wirral.
-He attended St David's College, Llandudno where he excelled at sport and as Managing Director of the Young Enterprise company took it to the national finals.
-He is dyslexic and passionate about entrepreneurship.
+He attended St David's College, Llandudno where he excelled at sport and as managing director of the Young Enterprise company took it to the national finals.
+He was dyslexic and passionate about entrepreneurship.
 He graduated from Royal Agricultural University with a Bachelor of Science in Land Management.

 Career

 Early work

 Ashcroft worked briefly with the BBC and then went on to work at Everyman and Playhouse Youth Theatre in Liverpool as an Assistant Director.
-In 2002 he was Assistant Director for The New Shakespeare Company's 2002 season at Open Air Theatre, Regent's Park working on Romeo and Juliet, As You Like It and Oh, What a Lovely War! with Benedict Cumberbatch.
-Working with ACT Productions in London's West End his final Assistant Director role was on August Strindberg's play The Dance of Death in 2003 with Ian McKellen, Frances de la Tour and Owen Teale.
+In 2002 he was assistant director for The New Shakespeare Company's 2002 season at Open Air Theatre, Regent's Park working on Romeo and Juliet, As You Like It and Oh, What a Lovely War! with Benedict Cumberbatch.
+Working with ACT Productions in London's West End his final assistant director role was on August Strindberg's play The Dance of Death in 2003 with Ian McKellen, Frances de la Tour and Owen Teale.

 As a comedian, he won the Comedy Café New Act Award 2007.
 He was a semi-finalist of So You Think You're Funny in 2007 and a finalist in the Hackney Empire New Act of the Year in 2009.

-Motherlode
+Motherlode and Renegade

 In 2007 he co-founded the London-based production and strategy house Motherlode.
 In 2009 Motherlode established an in-house brand 'Renegade Economist', as a response to mainstream economics and economist's failure to adequately explain the 2008 financial crisis.
+In 2016, Renegade Inc started broadcasting as a weekly television programme on Russia Today.

+Four Horsemen

 In 2012 his directorial debut film Four Horsemen premiered at the International Documentary Film Festival Amsterdam.

-Four Horsemen

-As a director/writer, Ashcroft's documentary feature Four Horsemen premiered at IDFA in Amsterdam in the competition category 'First Appearance'.
-It was also nominated for the Oxfam Global Justice Award.
-The film won 'Best International Documentary' at the Galway Film Fleadh and 'Best International Film' at the Tehran Film Festival.
+It won 'Best International Documentary' at the Galway Film Fleadh and 'Best International Film' at the Tehran Film Festival.

 For film features 23 international thinkers including Prof. Joseph Stiglitz, Prof Noam Chomsky, Gillian Tett, Ha-Joon Chang, Prof. Michael Hudson, Lawrence Wilkerson, Satish Kumar, Prof. Herman Daly and John Perkins.

 The film fundamentally attacks neoclassical economics and asks why the neoclassical ideology, after such systemic failure, is still taught in almost all universities today.